samfisherirl/PySimpleGUI-Designer-with-Live-Preview/README.md

 Live preview is the main feature Im looking to integrate and provide.
 Its not fully flushed out, releases without live updates are available.
 #
+This is a fork from the original here: https://github.com/PriestTheBeast/SimpleGUIBuilder

 Throughout my experience with software development, I have found Autohotkey to be a remarkably user-friendly and accessible tool, serving as a beacon of excellence for mid to low-level use cases.
 Conversely, as a newcomer to the language, I have found the Qt framework to be somewhat challenging to approach.
 While not insurmountable, the learning curve can prove daunting.
 It is for this reason that I have taken an interest in the PySimpleGUI model, as it enables a streamlined transition from visual design to code implementation.

 As a lifelong learner, I am always seeking out new and innovative approaches to mastering software development.
 With this in mind, I would be delighted to share my insights with others and contribute to the broader community.
 Although my current project is in its nascent stages, I am thrilled to witness its evolution and growth.

-If I may, I would like to take this opportunity to request any recommendations for libraries or tools that you utilize for GUI design.
-Personally, I have found pywebview and Eel to be highly effective, primarily due to the expansive HTML design tools universe that they offer.

  ![image](https://user-images.githubusercontent.com/98753696/226136055-aa557d0b-31c2-4e8e-b9c5-82ee4e6c7cc5.png)

-This is a fork from the original here: https://github.com/PriestTheBeast/SimpleGUIBuilder

 With this, Im looking to provid themes, and small tweaks to improve consistance, ease of use, and QOL.